 - Processes leave room for human error.
 These mistakes can result in inaccurate reporting, or worse, incorrect invoicing of customers or handling of vendor bills.
 This could show up in the form of revenue leakage-unsent or incorrect customer invoicing, unclear payment timeframes, or unmonitored profitability.
 It can also take the form of vendor bills being paid at a time when they shouldn’t be, or possibly paid multiple times.
 The time required to correct these inaccuracies can cost even more.
 What are some remedies?
 Physical controls and separation of duties can help with these problems, but can often slow down processes.
 So, this is where the next step comes into action.

 During and after a review of processes, an assessment of the technology stack and how it is being leveraged needs to occur.
-Does the company need a new ERP, or does its current one need to be optimized due to incorrect configuration or use?
+Does the company need a new ERP (such as NetSuite), or does its current one need to be optimized due to incorrect configuration or use?
 The information that was gathered in reviewing processes should now be used to help select and optimize a set of technology solutions.
 An important factor during this process, is having a dedicated implementation expert or external partner to project manage and help you get the most out of the technology, based on specific business processes.

 Here are some other things to consider:

 - Accounts payable (including expense reports) and accounts receivable can be highly automated through workflows and AI that has been built into most new ERP’s or 3rd-party software.
 This automation creates a paperless environment which is much more efficient for record-keeping and dramatically minimizes the risk of human error, while still making the process move quicker because of its electronic nature.